Based on Gregory Clark, A Farewell to Alms (Princeton, 2007)

 Their world was a world without intensive growth.
 There was certainly accumulation of physical capital: draught animals, windmills and waterwheels increasingly replaced human labour.
 There was also significant technological progress.
 Clockwork and the flywheel both appeared before 1400, setting the stage for a machine age that would be a long time coming.
 But these things didn’t translate into an increased standard of living for the average person.

-The currently accepted explanation for this long stasis was first set out by Thomas Malthus in his Essay on the Principle of Population in 1798.
+Thomas Malthus sought to explain this long stasis in his Essay on the Principle of Population (1798).
 Malthus argued that population growth responds to good (or bad) times in a way that brings those good (or bad) times to an end, causing the standard of living of the great mass of people to fluctuate around the subsistence level.
 Gregory Clark has developed a simple model of this mechanism, and argues that it is a fairly accurate depiction of human existence during all but the last few hundred years.
 It might also describe some parts of the world today.

 Clark’s Model of the Malthusian World

 Clark begins with three assumption: